akseidel/pywordletool/README.md

 * **Pick A Random Word** highlights a random word in the current showing word list.
 There is a point when narrowing down the list of possible words where the higher ranking words are biased against words containing low ranking letters.
 Any one of the words shown could be the Wordle word.
 This feature is intended for use when the list has become small where you can surmise the correct word would be a random selection.

-* **Show Highest Genetic Rank** highlights the words or words having the highest **Genetic Rank** in the current word list.
-Genetic Rank is a measure of how related via its letters a word is to other words amongst a word group.
-Using the highest genetic ranking word minimizes the worst possible outcome.
-In a simple example consider a word group of three words.
-The worst possible outcome is three guesses.
-If there is one or two highest genetic ranking words in this group, then picking one of those words first reduces the worst possible outcome to two guesses.
-Multiple highlighted highest genetic rank words may not be visible all at once in the words list.
-Slowly scroll the words list to find the other highlighted words.

-* **Show Group Optimal** highlights the word or words that result in the lowest average group score when that word is used as a guess.
+* **Highlight Group Optimal** highlights the word or words that result in the lowest average group score when that word is used as a guess.
 The score is the average of the squared guess's groups sizes.
 This analysis is performed on the current displayed words.
 The group finding process is lengthy and may take extended time to finish.
 The group optimal guess word is likely to result in remaining smaller word groups, thus increasing chances to find the solution in fewer guesses.
+Optimal group analysis should be performed on the total selection list that contains multiple letters because the analysis is for selecting the solution versus guessing for letter discovery.
+A separate window opens to report all the group pattern information during the analysis when the **Verbose Report** checkbox is checked.

 #### Tips